Bertrand's box paradox

 This simple but counterintuitive puzzle is used as a standard example in teaching probability theory.
 The solution illustrates some basic principles, including the Kolmogorov axioms.

 Solution

 The problem can be reframed by describing the boxes as each having one drawer on each of two sides.
 Each drawer contains a coin.
 One box has a gold coin on each side (GG), one a silver coin on each side (SS), and the other a gold coin on one side and a silver coin on the other (GS).
 A box is chosen at random, a random drawer is opened, and a gold coin is found inside it.
 What is the chance of the coin on the other side being gold?

-The following faulty reasoning appears to give a probability of :
+The following reasoning appears to give a probability of 1/2: